royalh23/calculator/README.md

 This is a Calculator project.
 This project is a demonstration of my front-end skills.
+You can check the project on this website: https://royalh23.github.io/calculator/